-NOTE: Driver version 5.0.1 supports group membership entitlement and exchange role entitlement in a hybrid mode.
-For more information, see What's New in Version 5.0.1.
+NOTE: If you have upgraded to the 5.0.1 version of the driver, the group membership entitlement and exchange role entitlement are supported in hybrid mode.
+For more information on entitlements supported in 5.0.1, see Exchange Role Entitlement.

-To provision roles and licenses, set the driver to hybrid mode in Designer or iManager.
-For more information, see "Configuring the Driver" on page 30.
+To provision roles and licenses, set the driver in hybrid mode in Designer or iManager.
+For more information, see "Configuring the Driver" on page 32.

-The driver performs the following actions when operating in a hybrid mode:
+The driver performs the following actions when operating in hybrid mode: